aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/_index.md

 ﻿---
-title: Working with Tables – Aspose.Words for Java
+title: Working with Tables in Java
 articleTitle: Working with Tables
 linktitle: Working with Tables
 description: "Introducing to Table node concepts in Aspose.Words for .Net."